-John: A very thoughtful perspective there about life and what it means to live fully alive, from our speaker today, Ken Davis, on Focus on the Family.
-And uh … Jim, that story about his granddaughter, Jaden, lost in the forest.
-Aw, golly that grips me, especially since, as a family, we’ve been out camping and we’ve misplaced a child once or two, from time to time, (Laughter), just for a brief moment.
+John: A very thoughtful perspective there on life and what it means to live fully alive, from our speaker today, Ken Davis, on Focus on the Family.
+And uh, Jim, that story about his granddaughter, Jaden, lost in the forest.
+Aw, golly that grips me, especially since, as a family, we’ve been out camping and we’ve misplaced a child or two, from time to time, (Laughter)

 Jim: And so, John, you’re in good shape.
 What’s your secret?